Horwitz, Levy: Argument against the Affordable Care Act based on shaky premise

 Cohn cites the blog post for Health Affairs by Horwitz and Levy, which argues the health insurance market is far from "perfectly competitive."
 This distinguishes it from the markets for other goods, where government intervention is discouraged.
 Horwitz and Levy continue: "The key insight from economics is that in the presence of these significant market imperfections, appropriately structured government intervention—which in this case means guaranteed issue, community rating, and an individual mandate—can actually promote efficiency, solving the problem of market failure and making the pie bigger for everyone."

-Horwitz is a law professor and co-director of the University's Law and Economics Program, and Levy is a research associate professor and a former senior economist on President Obama's Council of Economic Advisors.
+Horwitz is a law professor and co-director of the University's Law and Economics Program, and Levy is a research associate professor and a former senior economist on President Obama's Council of Economic Advisers.
 Read Horwitz and Levy's full blog post here.